Multiplying Polynomials Definitions Flashcards | Channels for Pearson+

 Polynomial

-An algebraic expression consisting of variables, coefficients, and non-negative integer exponents, combined using addition, subtraction, and multiplication.Binomial
+An algebraic expression consisting of variables and coefficients, combined using addition, subtraction, and multiplication, with non-negative integer exponents.Binomial

-An algebraic expression with exactly two terms, typically joined by addition or subtraction.Distributive Property
+An algebraic expression composed of exactly two terms, typically joined by addition or subtraction.FOIL Method

-A rule that allows multiplication of a term across terms inside parentheses, ensuring each term is multiplied individually.FOIL Method

-A technique for multiplying two binomials by multiplying First, Outer, Inner, and Last terms in a specific order.First Terms
+A technique for multiplying two binomials by multiplying First, Outer, Inner, and Last terms in a specific order.Distributive Property

-The initial terms in each binomial that are multiplied together in the FOIL process.Outer Terms

-The terms on the outside of two binomials that are multiplied together during the FOIL process.Inner Terms

-The terms located inside two binomials that are multiplied together in the FOIL process.Last Terms

-The final terms in each binomial that are multiplied together in the FOIL process.Like Terms
+A rule stating that each term in one expression must be multiplied by every term in another when multiplying polynomials.Like Terms

-Terms in a polynomial that have identical variable parts and exponents, allowing them to be combined.Special Product Formula
+Terms in a polynomial that have identical variable parts and exponents, allowing them to be combined through addition or subtraction.Special Product Formula

 A shortcut equation used to quickly multiply polynomials that fit recognizable patterns, reducing calculation steps.Difference of Squares

-A pattern where the product of two binomials with opposite signs yields the difference between the squares of their terms.Square of a Binomial
+A pattern where the product of two binomials with opposite signs yields the square of the first term minus the square of the second.Square of a Binomial

-A pattern where squaring a binomial results in a trinomial with specific coefficients and variable powers.Cube of a Binomial
+A formula that expands the square of a two-term expression into three terms, following a specific pattern of coefficients and exponents.Cube of a Binomial

-A pattern where cubing a binomial produces a four-term expression with coefficients following 1, 3, 3, 1.Coefficient
+A formula that expands a binomial raised to the third power into four terms, with coefficients following the sequence 1, 3, 3, 1.Coefficient

-A numerical factor that multiplies a variable in a term of a polynomial.Exponent
+A numerical factor that multiplies a variable or product of variables in a term of a polynomial.Exponent